ovaistariq/ansible-roles/xtrabackup_replication/README.md

 These variables have to be defined in the playbook, since there are no defaults defined for them
 * `mysql_socket` The unix domain socket that MySQL will use
 * `mysql_root_password` The MySQL root password
-* `mysql_master_host` The hostname of the MySQL server that will be backed up to clone a new slave
+* `backup_source_host` The hostname of the MySQL server that was backed up to clone the new slave
+* `mysql_master_host` The hostname of the MySQL server that will be the master of the new slave, if the backup was taken from the slave
 * `mysql_replication_user` The MySQL user used by the replication threads
 * `mysql_replication_password` The password of the MySQL user used by replication threads